ubcenvcom/ekotukijuna/README.md

 Pedal powered trainset controller, using Arduino and a bunch of other components.

-This is very much work in progress at this.
+This is very much work in progress at this time.

 What does it do ?
 =================
-Takes 8-12V as input and runs a train.
+Takes 8-12V as input and runs a train set.
 The model also has lights for various purposes.

 Requirements:
 =============